Africa Media Matrix

 The staff tea room on the top floor is for the use of JMS staff, authorised JMS visitors, and Honours, Postgraduate Diploma, MA and PhD students only.
 The kitchen downstairs can be used by all students.
 There are locking cupboards which groups can share.

 The AMM lift is a goods lift and not intended for frequent use by staff and students.
 It is turned off from 16h30 until 08h00 each day.
-It is not advisable to use the lift when there is the possibility of load shedding as if the lift gets stuck between floors.
+It is not advisable to use the lift when there is the possibility of load shedding in case the lift gets stuck between floors.
 A technician from Port Elizabeth will have to be called out to rescue anyone trapped inside.
 Please use with caution.

 Beyond its functionality, the AMM building is full of interesting artwork and media memorabilia.
-Those of you who’d like a tour of the building should enquire with our admin office, and we’ll gladly take you around.
+Those of you who’d like a tour of the building should enquire with our admin office and we’ll gladly take you around.

-Please note that the building, including the veranda area along the front entrance, the doorways and an area up to 20 metres around the building, is a strictly no-smoking zone.
-The braai area/Lapa on the lawns in the front of the building is the designated smoking zone for staff and students in this area.
+Please note that the building, including the veranda area along the front entrance, the doorways and an area up to 50 metres around the building, is a strictly no-smoking zone.
+The braai area/lapa on the lawns in the front of the building is the designated smoking zone for staff and students in this area.
 Ash trays and benches are provided there (enquire at reception).
 Do not drop cigarette butts on the ground, in the gardens, or anywhere else.
 Use the bins designated for this purpose.

 For emergencies in the building such as flood, fire or if someone is trapped in the lift dial #5263 including the # from any of the emergency phones in the passages of the building.
 CPU can also be contacted on extension 8146/7.

-In the case of fire, once the alarm is triggered the after hours door on the side of the building, the rear door (opposite the Highway Africa building) and the emergency doors in the Audio seminar room, in the passage opposite the entrance to the TV control room, and in the passage next to the Writing Lab will open automatically.
+In the case of fire, once the alarm is triggered the after hours door on the side of the building, the rear door (opposite the Highway Africa building) and the emergency doors in the audio seminar room, in the passage opposite the entrance to the TV control room, and in the passage next to the Writing Lab will open automatically.
 Medical emergencies should be reported to the admin office where people are trained in First Aid.

 Single-use plastic water bottles